 Q: Can you give us background information on cord blood banking: when did this first start and why?

 A: The cord blood banking industry was born after the first cord blood transplant.
-Just as bone marrow transplants have been around for decades, scientists realized there are stem cells within umbilical cord blood that are the same as what you find in bone marrow.
+Bone marrow transplants had been around for decades, scientists realized there are stem cells within umbilical cord blood that are the same as what you find in bone marrow.
 In 1988, the first successful sibling cord blood transplant occurred.

 Q: How many people have decided to bank their cord blood, either privately or publicly?

-A: In the private banks alone I know there's over one million, and that number is constantly changing.
+A: In the private banks alone, I know there's over one million, and that number is constantly changing.
 The public system is different.
-They don't necessarily want to have the largest bank in the world, but the most diverse.
-When you're using cells they need to match.
-You can't throw anyone's cells into somebody else’s body.
+It is not necessarily beneficial to have the largest bank in the world, but the most diverse.
+When you're using cord blood stem cells clinically, they need to match.
+You can't put just anyone's cells into somebody else’s body.
 A public system tries to have a diverse and broad bank so anyone coming to that registry would be able to find a match.
+This matching is based on HLA type, not blood type ( A, B O +/- )

 Q: After banking privately, can you make a decision to donate it to a public bank instead?